 In September 2019, Sandoz and Polpharma announced a worldwide agreement giving Sandoz the commercialization rights to a natalizumab biosimilar.
 Following regulatory approval, Sandoz will commercialize and distribute the biosimilar in all markets via an exclusive global licence.
 Similarly, Shanghai Pharma and Biocad agreed to a joint venture to develop, make and sell cancer and autoimmune copy biologicals in China.
 Finally, Biocon announced in September 2019 that its subsidiary, Biocon Biologics, had acquired a Pfizer research facility in India.
 The facility houses facilities for cell-line development and drug substance process development and is expected to employ around 250 scientists.

 Alvogen in October 2019 announced exclusive commercialization agreements to distribute and market a teriparatide biosimilar in Canada, Israel and South Korea, while its subsidiary Alvotech formed an agreement with Stada for the commercialization of seven biosimilar candidates.

 In December 2019, Japanese companies Gene Techno Science and Kishi Kasei announced an agreement for the joint development of an Eylea (aflibercept) biosimilar.
 The agreement also includes Fuso Pharmaceuticals, who have developed an aflibercept-producing cell line.
-Finally, Samsung Bioepis and Biogen expanded their agreement to include two ophthalmology biosimilars and to enable Biogen to commercialize Samsung Bioepis’ anti-inflammatories in Europe for an additional
+Finally, Samsung Bioepis and Biogen expanded their agreement to include two ophthalmology biosimilars and to enable Biogen to commercialize Samsung Bioepis’ anti-inflammatories in Europe for an additional five years.